facebook/react-native-website/docs/keyboardavoidingview.md

 ### `keyboardVerticalOffset`

 This is the distance between the top of the user screen and the react native view, may be non-zero in some use cases.
+Defaults to 0.

 | Type   | Required |
 | ------ | -------- |